DestinyPlayer/GeneForge-Rimworld/README.md

 ## CHANGELOG

+- Version 1.4: Added compatibility for Humanoid Alien Races, fixed some bugs, added some extra information to the Gene Forge.
 - Version 1.3.1: Removed that facility.
 I really cannot get it to work how I want it to to save my life.
 - Version 1.3: Added a facility that's necessary for producing category-filtered genepacks.
 - Version 1.2: Some research changes, plus compatibility for Warhammer 40k Genes and Psycasts.